surgieboi/backendless-ecommerce-platform/README.md

 - `orderCompleted`: This property exposes the state of the current order.

 - `id`: This property refers to your `merchantId` it is included in the script snippet copied from the developers section of your profile settings.

-- `attachDola`: This method triggers an instance of Dola's 1-Click Checkout.
+- `attachDola`: This method triggers an instance of Dola's 1-click Checkout.
 It accepts a `Cart` object and a callback which fires in the case of a successful execution.
-Errors are visually handled by Dola's One click checkout.
+Errors are visually handled by Dola's 1-click Checkout.

   ```ts
   interface Cart {